 For example, recent studies show that Facebook, email, and blogs are three of the most effective ways to drive traffic to a campaign.
 Needless to say, it makes sense to save time and expend energy on these avenues instead of wasting it elsewhere.
 As a rule, focusing on guest blogs in prominent relevant blogs is the best way to gain traction with the right audience.

 Furthermore, the best way to share these blogs and produce alternative content is through social media.
-Keep in mind, if you can gain enough traffic through these methods, you might be featured on Kickstarter which is a sure way to boost investment in the campaign.
+Keep in mind that if you can gain enough traffic through these methods, you might be featured on Kickstarter.
+This is a sure way to boost investment in the campaign.

 Takeaway – Use the Minimum Effective Dose principle to narrow down the best channels for PR and Marketing the campaign.

 3. Focusing on Relevance

 Relevance is one of the most important principles when it comes to promoting a Kickstarter campaign.
 This is important for marketing in general as the rate of conversion is always dependent on how relevant the product will appear to a particular audience.
 Having said that, targeting the right audience on social media is critical.
 Likewise, choosing the right blogs on which to guest post will return much better results.
 Here are three more key factors which need to be considered when creating a media list.

 Readers – Check out the statistics for relevant blogs and assess the reach or readership of the website/social channel.

 Introductions – If you have existing relationships with someone involved with the blog or medium, this can save you ample time that may otherwise be spent on seeking an alternative channel of communication.

 Promotion – Just because you are published on a particular blog or website, this does not mean that the article will reach the desired audience.
 For this reason, you will need to organize alternative means of promoting these blogs or features to ensure they can generate enough traffic.